syncthing/docs/specs/bep-v1.rst

 The header length word is two bytes (i.e., an int16).
 It indicates the length of the following **Header** message.
 The Header is in protocol buffer format.
-The Header describes the type, length and compression status of the following message.
-The message itself is one of the concrete BEP messages described below, identified by the **type** field of the Header.
+The Header describes the type and compression status of the following message.
+The message itself is preceded by a four byte (int32) message length and is one of the concrete BEP messages described below, identified by the **type** field of the Header.

 .. code-block:: proto

     message Header {
         MessageType        type        = 1;
-        int32              length      = 2;
-        MessageCompression compression = 3;
+        MessageCompression compression = 2;
     }

     enum MessageType {